RecList/evalRS-KDD-2023/README.md

 This is the official repository for [EvalRS @ KDD 2023](https://reclist.io/kdd2023-cup/): _a Well-Rounded Evaluation of Recommender Systems_.

 During KDD 2023 we will host a pizza hackathon night, where participants will pursue innovative projects for the rounded evaluation of recommender systems.
-The aim of the hackathon is to evaluate recommender systems across a set of important dimensions (accuracy being _one_ of them) through a principled and re-usable sets of abstractions, as provided by [RecList](https://github.com/jacopotagliabue/reclist) 🚀.
+The aim of the hackathon is to evaluate recommender systems across a set of important dimensions (accuracy being _one_ of them) through a principled and re-usable set of abstractions, as provided by [RecList](https://github.com/jacopotagliabue/reclist) 🚀.

-Organizers will provide in advance an open dataset and tools to help the teams, and award monetary prizes for the best projects.
-Everything will go back to the community as open source contributions!
+Organizers will provide in advance an open dataset and tools to help the teams and award monetary prizes for the best projects.
+Everything will go back to the community as open-source contributions!

 Please refer to the appropriate sections below to know how to get the dataset and run the evaluation loop properly.

 ### Important dates

-Check the [EvalRS website](https://reclist.io/kdd2023-cup/) for the official timeline, including start date, paper submission and workshop day.
+Check the [EvalRS website](https://reclist.io/kdd2023-cup/) for the official timeline, including the start date, paper submission, and workshop day.

 ### Quick links